Guzik1/.Net_MathGraph/README.md

 - generic data in node and edge
 - supports weighted graph
 - supports directed graph
+- minimal spanning tree Kruskal and Prim algorithm (for weighted graph)
 - shortest Dijkstra path algorithm (for weighted graph)
+- node coloring
+- traversal
-- save graph system
+- save graph system (save to file).
 - graph to serializable graph and conversely converter (easy to save)!

 ## Setup
 Compiling bin library is located in /bin folder. <br />
-Copy Graph and Priority Queue (.dll files) to your project. <br />
+Copy Graph and Priority Queue (.dll files) to your project (and GraphSave when you save graph to file).<br />
 NuGet package available soon.

 ## Simple code example